-The Mississippi’s humble beginnings were the object of chest-thumping adventurers and the subject of not-so-scholarly debate for decades before explorer Henry Rowe Schoolcraft, led by Ojibwa native Ozaawindib, determined this lake to be the true source of the nation’s most legendary river in 1832.
-Schoolcraft’s story, the tale of the battle to protect the park against logging, and lots of other Mississippi facts are found at the interpretive center (218/699-7251, open year-round, $5 per car) just inside the park’s north entrance.
+The Mississippi’s humble beginnings were the object of chest-thumping adventurers and the subject of not-so-scholarly debate for decades before an Ojibwa warrior named Ozaawindib led explorer Henry Rowe Schoolcraft here.
+He determined this lake to be the true source of the nation’s most legendary river in 1832.
+Schoolcraft’s story, the tale of the battle to protect the park against logging, and lots of other Mississippi facts are found at the Visitor Center (218/699-7251, year-round, $5 per group) just inside the park’s north entrance.
 Skeptics will also find out why professional geographers don’t consider the two smaller lakes and the five creeks that feed Itasca competition for the headwaters title.

 The fact that the lakeshore has been “improved” from its naturally marshy state, the surrounding old-growth pine forest—the most extensive stand of virgin timber left in the state—and outdoorsy amenities such as paved bike trails, boat launches, and a café near the “official headwaters,” all contribute to Itasca’s popularity.
 Bike and boat rentals (218/266-2150) are available spring through fall.

 If you’re not fishing or foraging for your meals, consider the restaurant at the rustic Douglas Lodge (866/857-2757, rooms $85 and up).
 The menu features regional blueberries, wild rice, and walleye pike.
 It’s also a good place to spend the night.
 There are a number of other lodges and cabins at varying prices.